-You don’t need to get too fancy when you are buying a accessories for a first guitar.
-Accessories that would be a good idea are: a tuner, extra strings, a gig bag, a strap, and a guitar stand.
-If you are buying an electric guitar you will also need to buy an amp.
+You don’t need to get too fancy when you are buying accessories for a first guitar.
+Accessories that would be a good idea are a tuner, extra strings, a gig bag, a strap, and a guitar stand.
+If you are buying an electric guitar, you will also need to buy an amp.

 Guitar Case or Gig Bag

 In order to protect your child’s guitar, especially if they are taking back and forth to lessons, you should invest in a guitar case or a gig bag.
 Hard cases offer the most protection, but they are heavy to carry, which doesn’t work that well for small kids.

 There are some great padded gig bags that are fantastic and do a fine job of keeping a guitar safe from dust and damage.
 Be aware that gig bags do vary quite a bit in terms of padding, thickness, and quality.
 A lot of gig bags that come with guitars do not have enough padding to protect them from damage.